boltspienapple/data_structures_algorithms/trees.md

 Parents have atmost Two Children</br>
 From Example we need to search an element in the tree and we have to go through each and every element</br>
 So it is Linear Search and O(n) is efficiency</br>
+## Binary Search Tree

+    BSTs (Binary Search Tree) are sorted so every value on the left of a particular node is smaller than it and every value on the right of a pariticular node is larger than it.
+    We can easily perforn search, delete and insert options very easily
+    Searching is height of the tree so its efficiency is log(n)
+    BST Complication : unbalanced tree is the worst case scenario of the BST